AP Automation Workflow: The Strategic Implementation Guide for 2026

 - Proactive anomaly detection that identifies potential issues before they impact operations

-The system automatically flags potential duplicates before payment processing, preventing costly errors that strain vendor relationships and impact cash flow management.
+The system automatically flags potential duplicates before payment execution, preventing costly errors that strain vendor relationships and impact cash flow management.
+Modern AP automation solutions leverage advanced invoice capture technology to extract invoice details with minimal manual intervention.

 4. Payment Cycle Acceleration